OSSCanada/linux_training/Day 2/01 Disk Management/01 Drive Partitions and Formatting.md

 Uses GPT type partion and can support virtually unlimited disk sizes/partitions.
 LVM is the future.

+There are 3 main concepts to LVM
+- Physical disks are your phyiscal storage devices, these are added to a (Logical) Volume Group
+- A (Logical) Volume Group is a pool of storage, which Logical Volumes are created from
+- Logical Volumes are essentially the usable partitions from which you access/write data to (format and mount this logical device to your File System)

+Once you've created a logical volume, can format and mount it from ```/dev/LVMVolumeGroupName/logicalVolumeName``` NOT from the physical storage device/partition format from GDISK/FDISK methods e.g. ```/dev/sdc1```.
+The physical drives have been added to a software handled volume and accessing them has been abstracted away at a higher level via LVM.

 ### Install
 ```bash
 sudo apt search "logical volume manager"